cssnr/stack-deploy-action/README.md

 > [!NOTE]
 > Please submit a [Feature Request](https://github.com/cssnr/stack-deploy-action/discussions/categories/feature-requests)
-> for new features or [Open an Issue](https://github.com/cssnr/stack-deploy-action/issues)
-> if you find any bugs...
+> for new features or [Open an Issue](https://github.com/cssnr/stack-deploy-action/issues) if you find any bugs.

 ## Inputs